 Reassemble the axle into the hub, using Mag-1 and 9 balls per side.

 The axle should turn freely in the freehub body dust cap.
-If it doesn’t, check for slight distortions of dust cap.
+If it doesn’t, check for slight distortions of the dust cap.
 Try pressing the dust cap in a little further, so it clears the outer part of the cone.

 It’s also possible to do this job on a hub before building it into a wheel.
 The bolt that holds the freehub body to the hub shell is very tight and can’t be loosened without holding the hub shell firmly.
 You can, however, disassemble the freehub body without removing it from the hub and follow the whole procedure as indicated above.